 Drawing on big data, sellers can target nudniks and disarm them more easily than ever before.
 To prevent nudniks from causing reputational harm, sellers can bribe nudnik consumers with preferential treatment.
-Technological advancements allow sellers both to identify nudniks that need to be appeased and understand how best to treat them.
+Technological advances allow sellers to identify nudniks who need to be appeased and to understand how best to treat them.
 Sellers can then tailor their remedy to the specific consumer.

 By using technology to identify and disarm nudniks early in the process, sellers can significantly diminish the legal and reputational risks posed by nudnik customers.
-The ability to silence nudniks before they squeak significantly reduces firms’ exposure to reputational risks.
+The ability to silence nudniks before they squawk significantly reduces firms’ exposure to reputational risks.

-The authors discuss the implications of sellers’ use of big data to silence nudnik consumers for consumers’ wellbeing.
-They suggest that since sellers are increasingly able to target nudniks and silence them before they manage to voice their complaints, nudnik activism may lose its ability to deter sellers through reputational channels; and they make several policy proposals aimed at offsetting sellers’ attempts to silence nudniks.
+The authors discuss the implications for consumers’ wellbeing of sellers’ use of big data to silence nudnik consumers.
+They suggest that since sellers are increasingly able to target nudniks and silence them before they manage to voice their complaints, nudnik activism may lose its ability to deter sellers through recourse to reputational channels.
+In light of this possibility, Arbel and Shapira make several policy proposals aimed at offsetting sellers’ attempts to silence nudniks.

-The authors’ predictions are reasonable, yet by focusing on the implications of these practices for consumers’ overall welfare, they neglect to address the potential distributional implications of nudnik-based activism and screening.
-To this issue this response now turns.
+The authors’ expectations about nudnik behavior and sellers’ reactions to it are enlightening and reasonable.
+However, the focus on the implications of these practices for consumers’ overall welfare overlooks the potential distributional implications of nudnik-based activism and screening.
+This response now addresses this issue.

 II.
 Three Distributional Concerns

-Who are the Nudniks who Get Preferential Treatment?
+Who are the Nudniks Who Get Preferential Treatment?

-Nudniks’ Demographics
+Nudniks’ Demographic Profiles

-The advancement of big data and algorithmic intelligence increasingly allows firms to identify and target nudnik consumers ex ante, before their complaints are heard by others.
+The advances in big data and algorithmic intelligence increasingly allows firms to identify and target nudnik consumers ex ante, before their complaints are heard by others.
 To prevent nudniks from disseminating harmful reputational information, sellers can treat nudniks more favorably than non-nudnik consumers.
-Nudniks’ demographics may therefore matter from a distributional perspective.
-If sellers treat nudniks more favorably, nudnik customers are likely to disproportionately benefit from nudnik-based activism, compared to less active consumers.
+Nudniks’ demographic profiles may therefore be significant from a distributional perspective.
+If sellers treat nudniks more favorably, nudnik customers are likely to disproportionately benefit from nudnik-based activism compared to less active consumers.
 What, then, is known about nudnik consumers’ characteristics?

 Arbel and Shapira paint a rich and colorful picture of the nudniks and their attributes.
 They explain that “these crusading consumers tend to share certain values and innate personality traits.”
-For example, they suggest that some nudniks are simply more assertive and aggressive than most other consumers, while others have a strong commitment to honoring contracts, and some operate out of spite, feeling they have been wronged or disrespected.
+For example, they submit that some nudniks are simply more assertive and aggressive than most other consumers, while others have a strong commitment to honoring contracts, and some operate out of spite, feeling they have been wronged or disrespected.

-Importantly, nudniks need not, and often do not, behave rationally from a standard economics standpoint.
+Importantly, nudniks need not, and often do not, behave rationally from a standard economics perspective.
 As the authors explain, “for most of us, spending hours fighting a $4 overcharge is not worth our time; for nudniks, it comes instinctively.”
 Nudnik consumers may act against sellers even if their absolute payoffs from acting are lower than the costs associated with their acts, because they are often motivated by factors that are not captured by standard pecuniary calculus.
 These include sentiments towards the fairness of sellers’ behavior or the terms of the deal, or disappointment when their transactional expectations are not met.

-While this depiction is undoubtedly informative, it does not provide insight into nudnik consumers’ demographic characteristics.
+While this depiction is undoubtedly informative, it does not provide insight into nudnik consumers’ demographic profile.
 We are then left wondering—who are these nudniks?
-Marketing research on consumer complaining behavior (CCB) may shed some light on this issue.
+Marketing research on consumer complaining behavior (CCB) may provide some insights on this issue.
 Empirical studies conducted in this area reveal that complaining, more active customers are typically younger, better educated, and have higher incomes than most passive consumers.